spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 `goudfroo/1_f_utils <https://github.com/goudfroo/1_f_utils/tree/main/optimize_one_f_params>`__.

 TSO-specific processing with ``background_method = "median_image"`` is based on
-work by Rachel Cooper and Aarynn Carter, for the NIRISS team.
+work by Rachel Cooper and Aarynn Carter, for the NIRISS team (in prep).